Cadia Mine railway line: Route and description

-The line was laid in 80lb. rails, most likely rolled by G. & C. Hoskins at their Lithgow steelworks.
+The line was laid in 80 lb. rails, most likely rolled by G. & C. Hoskins at their Lithgow steelworks.

 Private operation (1918–1928)

 The line was completed in September 1918 and officially opened on 17 February 1919.
 It was a goods line, with iron ore traffic predominating.
 From 1918 to 1929, 1,682,000 tons of iron ore was mined from a surface deposit known as 'Iron Duke'.
-During this period, trains consisting of four-wheeled coal wagons—each holding 16 tons of iron ore—were hauled by a privately-owned 4-6-4 tank locomotive—also 'Iron Duke'—from Cadia to exchange sidings at Spring Hill.
+During this period, trains consisting of four-wheeled coal wagons—each holding 16 tons of iron ore—were hauled by a privately owned 4-6-4 tank locomotive—also 'Iron Duke'—from Cadia to exchange sidings at Spring Hill.
 From these exchange sidings, the same wagons were hauled by N.S.W.G.R., to Lithgow or—during part of 1928—Port Kembla.
 Locomotives could not be turned around at Cadia and ran in reverse for one leg of the round trip.

 In 1921, there were four trains per day operating over the line.
 As well as the iron ore from Cadia, grain was loaded at the siding at Spring Terrace and wool elsewhere.
 The line also brought in coal for the powerhouse—presumably back loaded from Lithgow—and goods from Sydney for the town of Cadia and other sidings on the line.
 Trains could consist of both ore wagons and goods wagons.
 On at least one occasion, an excursion train carrying passengers ran over the line.
 Otherwise, if trains carried passengers, it was unofficially.
 There were at least three accidents on the line, two due to runaway wagons and one derailment of a locomotive.